lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 See {{sec-prehash}} for a discussion of the pre-hashed design and randomizer `r`.

-See {{sec-domsep-and-ctx}} for a discussion on the domain separator and context values.
+See {{sec-label-and-ctx}} for a discussion on the signature label and context values.

 See {{impl-cons-external-ph}} for a discussion of externalizing the pre-hashing step.